broodminder/userguide/docs/en/37_sensors_W5.md

 ### Maintenance

-The **BroodMinder-W4** requires very little maintenance.
+The **BroodMinder-W5** requires very little maintenance.
 It is powered by **two AA alkaline batteries**, which typically last **4 to 5 years** when using the default hourly logging rate.

-To replace the batteries, simply open the enclosure and remove them from the battery holder.
+To replace the batteries, simply remove the lower bar to open the enclosure.

 ![replace batteries](../assets/30_sensors.assets/w5/w5_battery.jpg#largeImg)